PowerCoders-Milan/json-and-ajax-fithi2021/ex3/README.md

 Create 3 promises (new Promise) within each call the placeholder API to get some information.

 Call the 3 promises with promise.all:

-- make sure to nadle possible errors
+- make sure to handle possible errors
 - once all of them are done, console log the result

 ## Extra